 He re-injured his sprained ankle late in the game, but described his pain as coming from, "just a couple things on the left side.
 I'm gonna be alright."

-A hobbled Scheelhaase has become a familiar this season, as the offense has struggled to protect him in passing situations.
+A hobbled Scheelhaase following games has become a familiar scene this season, as the offense has struggled to protect him in passing situations.

 Nearly giving up four sacks per game, only three teams in the nation allow more QB takedowns each Saturday.

 Usually in these situations the o-line gets the blame.
 Redshirt freshman Ted Karras doesn't dispute the unit up front has struggled.

 "You know there's a lot of plays that were ridiculous sacks on plays there should never have been sacks on," he said.
 "The o-line takes all the responsibly for that."

 The struggles aren't so easy to diagnose, though.
 It's more than poor line play, says co-offensive coordinator Chris Beatty.
 The issues are four-fold.
 Yes, the line is somewhat culpable, but some plays have been slow developing and Scheelhaase has held the ball for too long on others.